Best eco-friendly home and cleaning products

 Kitchen roll is extremely convenient.
 But as it's single-use, generally wrapped in plastic and can contain toxic ingredients, it tends to be pretty wasteful.
 Luckily, there are eco-friendly alternatives to some of the leading kitchen roll brands.

-This bamboo kitchen roll from The Cheeky Panda is made from sustainable bamboo, has strong fibres that mean it shouldn't disintegrate when wiping up spills, and is free from harsh chemicals.
-It has plastic-free packaging and costs around £25 for ten rolls.
+The Cheeky Panda's kitchen roll is made from sustainable bamboo and has strong fibres that mean it shouldn't disintegrate when wiping up spills.
+It has plastic-free packaging and costs around £25 for 10 rolls.

 The Cheeky Panda also sells bamboo toilet paper (again, without plastic packaging).
-You can find their products on their website, and sometimes on same-day delivery apps like Getir.
+You can find its products on their website as well as from retailers like Amazon.

 Or, if you're looking for an alternative brand to try, see the next point.